LindySez | Recipes

 Some freshly ground nutmeg.
 Just at the end, and just a dash.

-*A pound of cheese is about right for 4 people.
-The amounts are guesstimates; I almost always grate too much cheese so only add as much as you need and save the rest for a nice omelet or ham and cheese sandwich.
+• The recipe is more of a ratio of wine to cheese.
+So for each pound of cheese you use, you will need 1 ¼ cups of wine.
+A pound of cheese is about right for 4 people.
+The amounts are guesstimates; I almost always grate too much cheese so only add as much as I need and save the rest for a nice omelet or ham and cheese sandwich.

 Sharing a fondue is a fun way to spend an evening with friends.
 It encourages conversations while you dip and enjoy the cheesy goodness; and a glass of wine, or two.
 In my family, we always ate standing around the table, but now, we sit around the coffee table while we enjoy the bowl games.
 Yes, Fondue has moved from Christmas Eve to New Year's Day.
 But it's still a tradition.